-Magruder, a Republican, was the representative for Maryland's 3rd congressional district from 1805 to 1807.
+Magruder was the representative for Maryland’s 3rd congressional district and was a Republican.
+He served from 1805 to 1807.

 From Dec 1805 to Mar 1807, Magruder missed 46 of 158 roll call votes, which is 29.1%.
 This is worse than the median of 17.1% among the lifetime records of representatives serving in Mar 1807.
 The chart below reports missed votes over time.